William Ingram (writer): Early career

-The following year would see Ingram join the 1956 company at Regent's Park Open Air Theatre in London where he took a role that would prove key to his development as a writer.
+The following year saw Ingram join the 1956 company at Regent's Park Open Air Theatre in London where he took a role that would prove key to his development as a writer.
 Feste is the clown or fool in Shakespeare's comedy Twelfth Night.
-He brings the play to an end with the famous song The rain it raineth every day - With hey, ho, the wind and the rain.
+He brings the play to an end with the famous song The rain it raineth every day – With hey, ho, the wind and the rain.
 It would give him the inspiration for his first stage play.

-In the meantime, he took on the title role of Alfred Wendham in Rediffusion's television production of E. F. Benson's The Hanging of Alfred Wendham, with the actor Patrick McGoohan in the supporting cast.
+In the meantime he took on the title role of Alfred Wendham in Rediffusion's television production of E. F. Benson's The Hanging of Alfred Wendham, with the actor Patrick McGoohan in the supporting cast.
 Ingram would appear in a supporting role in McGoohan's long-running series Danger Man nine years later.

-Ingram would continue to work as an actor, but a major change was signalled when his first play, The Rain it Raineth, was presented at the Hampstead Theatre Club in London, in 1959.
+Ingram continued to work as an actor, but a major change was signalled when his first play, The Rain it Raineth, was presented at the Hampstead Theatre Club in London, in 1959.
 An outlying challenge to London's established theatres at the time, it was a venue for new voices.
 Ingram's play was reviewed by the major critics and directed by the theatre's founder, James Roose-Evans.
 From the Shakespeare Memorial Theatre in Stratford-upon-Avon, the actor Trader Faulkner was cast as the struggling actor in the lead role.
 In an era of Angry young men, one article was headlined Not Angry.
 The Stage review was headlined, Portrait of a Frustrated Actor.
 One of the eminent critics of the day, J.C.
 Trewin, wrote: 'In effect, William Ingram's first play is a play of hope, though I doubt very much if it would encourage anybody to be an actor.
 But it does offer hope for the dramatist's future.
 He writes with a fluency that will be valuable when he softens his all too realistic idiom and becomes selective.'

 Critical reservations of a 'too realistic idiom' aside, Ingram had found his metier.
 During the 1960s, while continuing to work in television and the theatre, he also found his medium.
 Radio would offer him room to write stories, dramas, comedies, horror and adoptions, beginning in 1966 and continuing into the 2000s.